fullsmartdev/react-native/README.md

 - Handlebarlabs.com: [Learn React Native + Meteor](http://reactnativemeteor.com) - Comprehensive course & community on building an application with React Native and Meteor.
 - [React Native Basics: Build a Currency Converter](http://learn.handlebarlabs.com/p/react-native-basics-build-a-currency-converter?ref=awesome-react-native) - (Free) A multi-hour in-depth video course showing you how to build apps with React Native.
 - [React Native in Arabic: Build a newspaper app](https://www.youtube.com/playlist?list=PLk-CkzAysw4BLLNtATmnZOA8E8I6TP8MS) - (Free) A simple to follow video series in Arabic showing you how to build a newspaper app with React Native.
-- [Build a Weather app ](https://cloneable.io/courses/enrolled/103341) - (Free) A course to build a weather app with React Native.

 ## Blogs

 - [Official React Native Blog](http://facebook.github.io/react-native/blog/)